harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integrations-overview.md

 In order to calculate metrics, you must integrate your SDLC tools with SEI.

-SEI integrations are handled through SEI connectors.
-SEI connectors contain the information necessary for the Harness Platform and modules to integrate and work with SDLC tools, such as Git providers, issue management systems, communication tools, and more.
-For example, an SEI GitHub connector authenticates through a GitHub account to collect data about activity in your teams' GitHub repos (such as PRs, commits, and merges).
+SEI integrations are handled through SEI integrations.
+SEI integrations contain the information necessary for the Harness Platform and modules to integrate and work with SDLC tools, such as Git providers, issue management systems, communication tools, and more.
+For example, an SEI GitHub integration authenticates through a GitHub account to collect data about activity in your teams' GitHub repos (such as PRs, commits, and merges).

-SEI connectors are similar to Harness connectors, but they are specific to SEI data ingestion.
-For general information about Harness connectors, go to the Harness Platform documentation on [connectors](/docs/category/connectors).

-To integrate a tool with SEI, you can use either an application-specific SEI connector the generic SEI connector.
+To integrate a tool with SEI, you can use either an application-specific SEI integration the generic SEI integration.

-## Application-specific SEI connectors
+## Application-specific SEI integrations

 * [Azure DevOps Services](./sei-connector-azure-devops.md)
 * [Bitbucket](./sei-connector-bitbucket.md)